kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/navigation.md

 ## Special considerations

 - `$ref` and `oneOf`: resolved by SchemaService when computing titles and `hasPrimitives` at the node’s `schemaPointer`.
-- Optional gating: driven by the FormModel.
+- Optional gating: driven by the FormUiModel.
 Optional arrays expose `activatable` until they contain at least one item; required arrays are always `isActive: true`.
 - Root handling: the artificial root emits only its children; the root group itself is not duplicated as a separate nav item beyond the shell header.

 ## Building the nested tree from the flat list

-`buildFlatNavFromModel()` returns a flat array of nodes with `dataset.level`. `buildNestedList(nodes)` converts this into the UL/LI structure used by the sidebar tree:
+`buildFlatNavFormUiModel()` returns a flat array of nodes with `dataset.level`. `buildNestedList(nodes)` converts this into the UL/LI structure used by the sidebar tree:

 1) Initialize a stack with a root frame `{ level: 0, children: [] }`.
 2) For each node: